PaviAIskill/Test/README.md

 - Visual feedback using balloon animations for high scores

 ### 5. Flask – BMI Calculator App
-Learned the basics of Flask, including routing, handling forms, and connecting HTML/CSS with Python.
+Learned the basics of Flask, including routing, handling forms and connecting HTML/CSS with Python.
-Created a basic BMI Calculator web application using Flask to understand frontend and backend integration
+Created a basic BMI calculator web application using Flask to understand frintend and backend integration

 ---

 ## 🚀 Summary